Jack (hero): Nature

 Jack is generally portrayed as a young adult.
 Unlike moralizing fairy heroes, Jack is often thievish, lazy or foolish, but emerges triumphant through wit and trickery, resembling the trickster or rebel archetypes.
 In "Jack and his Step-Dame", Jack uses a variety of magical tools to punish his cruel stepmother, including a spell that causes her to fart whenever she looks angrily at Jack.
 Lindahl writes that "obscene and scatological elements" were part of the tradition of Jack tales.

-Folklorist Martin Lovelace listed several traits of Jack in the Newfoundland tradition, such as being wary of trusting others, having a desire to work and be useful, being adept at using deceitful words, and refusing to flinch.
+Martin Lovelace listed several traits of Jack in the Newfoundland tradition, such as being wary of trusting others, having a desire to work and be useful, being adept at using deceitful words, and refusing to flinch.
 Lovelace attributes these traits to the difficult lives of the working class in Newfoundland, with young children going out to work and being "maltreated by stepmothers or farmer's wives who load them with tasks, starve them, and spy on them."
 Lovelace compares Jack to historian G.R.
 Quaife's description of English peasants from 1500 to 1800, both having difficult childhoods that lead them to be short-tempered and prone to violence.

 Halpert and Widdowson write that Jack is normally good-natured, though cheeky, and able to stoically take abuse, but once he is able to outwit his tormentors, he becomes vengeful and cruel, punishing those who abused their power over him.
 Jack acts as a "people's champion", giving an outlet for people who feel wronged by injustice.
-Halpert and Widdowson also write that Jack is, above all else, an achiever, who is able to succeed against unlikely odds and despite the expectations of other people.
+Halpert and Widdowson describe Jack as an achiever, who is able to succeed against unlikely odds and despite the expectations of other people.
 In stories where Jack has older brothers, Jack attempts tasks where his brothers failed and succeeds despite being mocked for making the attempt.

-Chase distinguishes the Appalachian version of Jack from the English, writing that he has "the easy-going, unpretentious rural American manners that make him so different from his English cousin, the cocksure, dashing young hero of the 'fairy tale'".
+Chase distinguishes the Appalachian version of Jack from the English, writing that he has "the easy-going, unpretentious rural American manners that make him so different from his English cousin, the cocksure, dashing young hero of the 'fairy tale.'"

 Some of the stories feature Jack's older brothers Will and Tom, such as in Jane Gentry's stories.
 According to Duncan Williamson, in stories where Jack had brothers, he was always the youngest brother.
 Lovelace wrote that in the Newfoundland tradition, Jack was typically the youngest of three brothers and his brothers were often treacherous, with the phrase "you can't trust your brother" being told in one story.

-The notional "Jack" corresponds with the German Hans (or Hänsel) and the Russian Ivan the Fool.
-Some Jack tales feature themes that appear to originate from Germanic folk tales.
+The notional "Jack" corresponds with the German hero Hans (or Hänsel), the Russian hero Ivan the Fool, and the Norwegian hero Espen Askeladd.